Bereavement Counselling Online

-Counsellors can offer support in grief, and can help people work through the process in a controlled way.
+Counsellors can offer support in grief and can help people work through the process in a controlled way.
 They are particularly useful if you find that you are not passing through the stages of grief or you are having a particularly difficult time.
-Bereavement counsellors aim to help you acknowledge the death by helping you talk about the circumstances surrounding it; they encourage emotional expression of the pain of grief; they try to identify coping strategies and people who might offer support; they help you in the process of building a new life and help you let go of the dead person.
+Bereavement counsellors aim to help you acknowledge the death by helping you talk about the circumstances surrounding it; they encourage the emotional expression of the pain of grief; they try to identify coping strategies and people who might offer support; they help you in the process of building a new life and help you let go of the dead person.

 Not everyone passes through the stages of grief smoothly.
 Some people find that they get stuck at one stage.
-Others find it difficult to grieve, and do not acknowledge the death at all.
+Others find it difficult to grieve and do not acknowledge the death at all.
 Some people find that they are consumed with intense anger or feelings of betrayal that last for months.
 If grief is intense and unbearable, it needs to be treated.